digitaldonkey/ethereum/Readme.md

 <small>This module provides a web3 instance so you will have the same Web3 version and not depend what is injected by whichever browser/extension is used.</small>

-[**Ethereum User connector**](https://github.com/digitaldonkey/ethereum/blob/8.x-1.x/ethereum_user_connector/Readme.md) is a submodule providing a very simple registry contract (See the [Prove of concept (POC) video](https://www.youtube.com/watch?v=Y5Sa7QtpXSE).
+[**Ethereum User connector**](https://github.com/digitaldonkey/ethereum/blob/8.x-1.x/ethereum_user_connector/Readme.md) is a submodule providing a very simple registry contract (See the [Proof of concept (POC) video](https://www.youtube.com/watch?v=Y5Sa7QtpXSE).
 This is a early example how the actual applications would be Able to use the infrastructure provided by Drupal Ethereum module.

 <small>This module is an example of a Smartcontract.
 Currently refactoring to match the post POC infrastructure described above.</small>